eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Allergy

 At surgery, 3 surgical goals should be achieved: (1) complete extirpation of all allergic mucin and fungal debris, (2) permanent drainage and ventilation of the affected sinuses while preserving the integrity of the underlying mucosa, and (3) postoperative access to the previously diseased areas.

-First, surgery should result in complete extirpation of all allergic mucin and fungal debris, thus greatly reducing or eliminating the antigenic inciting factor within the atopic individual (see Image 10).
+First, surgery should result in complete extirpation of all allergic mucin and fungal debris, thus greatly reducing or eliminating the antigenic inciting factor within the atopic individual, as depicted in the image below.
 At times, this may be challenging because the nasal polyposis inherent in allergic fungal sinusitis (AFS) can range from subtle to extensive, causing distortion of local anatomy and loss of useful surgical landmarks.
 Bleeding often occurs in response to surgical manipulation of the polyps, increasing the potential for disorientation.
 The operating surgeon must recognize that these factors, in combination with the high likelihood of bony dehiscence, increase the risk of iatrogenic injury.

 Aside from these problems, polyps can provide an important intraoperative role by serving as a marker of disease.
 Allergic fungal sinusitis (AFS) causes a relatively consistent configuration of disease.
 The involved paranasal sinus, acting as a reservoir for allergic fungal mucin, is the epicenter of the disease process.
-Allergic fungal mucin completely occupies the sinus cavity and almost always is mixed with fungal elements (see Images 11-13), while the lining mucosa, demonstrating only mild-to-moderate inflammation, remains an intact barrier to the fungus.
+Allergic fungal mucin completely occupies the sinus cavity and almost always is mixed with fungal elements, as depicted in the images below, while the lining mucosa, demonstrating only mild-to-moderate inflammation, remains an intact barrier to the fungus.
 More significant inflammation located at the sinus ostia gives rise to polyps that extend into the infundibulum, middle meatus, sphenoethmoid recess, and nasal cavity.
 Recognition of this allows the surgeon to follow the polyps to the disease.

 The allergic mucin, not the polyps, should be sent to a pathologist to confirm the diagnosis of allergic fungal sinusitis (AFS; see Histologic Findings).
 The fungal elements and mucin can be sent for culture and pathologic stain to help make the diagnosis and identify the fungus responsible for the disease.
 Fungal stains are positive more often than fungal cultures, but both should be attempted.

 Resulting nasal polyposis also can facilitate surgical treatment of allergic fungal sinusitis (AFS) in another fashion.
 The expansile behavior of allergic fungal sinusitis (AFS) increases access to involved paranasal sinuses.
 As revealed radiographically, the combination of slowly growing nasal polyps and accumulating allergic fungal mucin expands the involved paranasal sinuses and the surgical route to the involved sinuses.
-Enlargement of the nasal cavity, middle meatus, and frontal recess provides the surgeon with access adequate to address the disease, even in the most difficult areas, such as the lateral area of the frontal sinus, which once was thought to require a traditional nonendoscopic approach (see Image 6, Image 14).
+Enlargement of the nasal cavity, middle meatus, and frontal recess provides the surgeon with access adequate to address the disease, even in the most difficult areas, such as the lateral area of the frontal sinus, which once was thought to require a traditional nonendoscopic approach, as depicted in the image below.

 After surgical access to the involved sinus is achieved, a dilated cavity filled with allergic fungal mucin is encountered.
 This material is thick, tenacious, and viscous and may vary in color from light tan to black.
 Because of its noninvasive behavior, it may be removed in a blunt fashion, leaving the involved sinus completely lined with intact mucosa.
 Preservation of mucosa provides protection of adjacent anatomic structures, even in the face of large areas of bony dehiscence.